Metrics for Graph Comparison: A Practitioner's Guide: NetComp: network comparison in python

 \item \textbf{Extensibility}.
 The library is written so as to be easily extended by anyone wishing to do so.
 The included graph distances will hopefully be only the beginning of a full library of efficient modern graph comparison tools that will be implemented within \texttt{NetComp}.

 \end{enumerate}

-\texttt{NetComp} is available via the Python Package Index, which is most frequently accessed via the command-line tool \texttt{pip}.
+\texttt{NetComp} is available via the Python Package Index, that is most frequently accessed via the command-line tool \texttt{pip}.
 The user can install it locally via the shell command

 As of writing, the library is in alpha.
 The approximate (near-linear) forms of \DC and the resistance distance are not yet included in the package.
-Both algorithms have an quadratic-time exact form which is implemented.
-Those interested can view the source code and contribute at \url{https://www.github.com/peterewills/netcomp}.
+Both algorithms have an quadratic-time exact form that is implemented.
+Those interested can download the source code and contribute (by adding the distance of their choice) at \url{https://www.github.com/peterewills/netcomp}.